Mulhollandrl/Mulhollandrl/README.md

 # I am ***Richard Mulholland***

 Hello, my name is Richard Mulholland, and I am currently a student at Utah State University.
-I am currently pursuing a Bachelor's in Computer Science, and a minor in Mathematics.
+I am currently pursuing a Bachelor's in Computer Science.
+If you can't tell, Android Application Development is my jam.

 I am currently a Sophomore in College, and will graduate May of 2024.